pi-null-mezon/QPULSECAPTURE/README.md

 - FFTW (http://www.fftw.org/);
 - ALGLIB (http://www.alglib.net/);
 - Qt (http://qt-project.org/);
-- And for all engineers and programmers, who make the open source products.
+- And for all engineers and programmers who make the open source products!
+Cheers!

 For the developers:
 - all dependencies are provided in Sources.pro;